 The oil and natural gas industry is capital intensive.
 We make and expect to continue to make substantial capital expenditures in our business and operations for the exploration for and development, production and acquisition of oil and natural gas reserves.
-During the six months ended June 30, 2013 and the year ended December 31, 2012, our total capital expenditures, including expenditures for leasehold acquisitions, drilling and infrastructure, were approximately \$118.3 million and \$111.8 million, respectively.
+In 2012, our total capital expenditures, including expenditures for leasehold interests and property acquisitions, drilling, seismic and infrastructure, were approximately \$111.8 million.
 Our 2013 capital budget for drilling, completion and infrastructure, including investments in water disposal infrastructure and gathering line projects, is currently estimated to be approximately \$290.0 million to \$320.0 million.
 To date, we have financed capital expenditures primarily with funding from Wexford, our equity sponsor, borrowings under our revolving credit facility, cash generated by operations and the net proceeds of our public offerings of our common stock.
-Neither Wexford nor any of its affiliates has made any commitment to provide us additional funding, and you should not assume that any of them will provide any debt or equity funding to us in the future.
+However, neither Wexford nor any of its affiliates has made any commitment to provide us additional funding.
+Notwithstanding prior contributions and loans to us by Wexford or its affiliates, you should not assume that any of them will provide any debt or equity funding to us in the future.

-In the near term, we intend to finance our capital expenditures with cash flow from operations, proceeds from the May 2013 offering and this offering and borrowings under our revolving credit facility.
+In the near term, we intend to finance our capital expenditures with cash flow from operations, proceeds from the May 2013 offering and borrowings under our revolving credit facility.
 Our cash flow from operations and access to capital are subject to a number of variables, including:

-- our proved reserves; - the volume of oil and natural gas we are able to produce from existing wells; - the prices at which our oil and natural gas are sold; and - our ability to acquire, locate and produce new reserves.
+- · our proved reserves; - the volume of oil and natural gas we are able to produce from existing wells; - the prices at which our oil and natural gas are sold; and - our ability to acquire, locate and produce new reserves.